-Argument: Crafting your Case
+Argument: Crafting Your Products Liability Case

 This section of the automobile accident case help center focuses on the internal dynamics within the courtroom.
 What follows below is a brief description of critical points within each trial as well as samples from cases.